HEAVEN'S MOUNT ZION

 Yet I had planted you a noble vine, a seed of highest quality.
 How then have you turned before me into the degenerate plant of an alien vine?
 Jeremiah 2:21

-This is the judgment of that vine … specifically, the judgment of its over-ripe clusters of its rotten fruit at the end of the Great Tribulation.
-The cleansing away of these withered, rotten clusters will be the final step in the Lord’s refining of his covenant people in preparation for his return to deliver them and to fulfill his promise to them of a kingdom on Earth.
+This is the judgment of that vine … specifically, the judgment of the over-ripe clusters of its rotten fruit at the end of The Great Tribulation.
+The cleansing away of these withered, rotten clusters will be the final step in the Lord’s refining of his covenant people in preparation for his return to rescue them and to fulfill his promise of a Jewish kingdom on Earth.
 As you have it in Zechariah 13:8-9,

 John says the severed clusters were cast into the great winepress of the wrath of God.
 As I see it, these things will take place in the following order:

 First, all wicked Jews who have ever lived (newly resurrected or currently alive at that time) will observe Christ’s Second Coming but will then be immediately cut off by Christ.
 The Son of Man, seen here as thrusting his cycle over the earth, is probably referring to the exercise of his Word.
 This is when Jesus’ words to Caiaphas will be ultimately fulfilled.